 - stride > 1, so that the resulting image is smaller than the input image; and - $k \ge$ stride, so that the whole image is covered.

-For simplicity, we are assuming that all images and filters are square (having the same number of rows and columns).
+ages and filters are square (having the same number of rows and columns).
 That is in no way necessary, but is usually fine and definitely simplifies our notation.